25 Oct Huawei P9, photo review and test

 So for this part of the photo review with the Huawei P9 smartphone, I want to try some shoot doing a bit of street photography around Florence on the day and in the night.

 I took this pictures always activating the “Pro” mode and working alternately: some images are taken with full manual setting optimizing all the parameters like Iso (obviously trying to keep them as low as possible) and the shutter speed.

-Lot of the photos instead -those who demanded a more rapid in the shot- I relied to the automatic exposure program.
-In any case I can feel satisfied with the results.
+A lot of the photos instead -those who demanded a more rapid in the shot- I relied on the automatic exposure program.
+In any case, I can feel satisfied with the results.
 The downside that I address with the Huawei P9 is the focus speed is not at the level of the competitors, I found it honestly a bit on the slow side.
 The autofocus is in fact particularly slow in seeking the point of focus and this can lead to some missed shots.
 My suggestion -for critical and fast focus- is to set a fixed focus distance and to working with it manually mainly setting to the infinite point: with this setting you will have in focus pretty much all that is between 5 meters from us to infinity.
-For subjects closer than 5 meters you will offcourse to adjust the focus.
+For subjects closer than 5 meters you will off course to adjust the focus.
 I hope that with the future software update Huawei could improve the focus speed of the P9.